-- 6.1 The Provider must Notify the Department and the relevant jobactive provider as soon as possible, and on the same day, of any incident involving the Services, including any incident occurring during an Industry Awareness Experience, such as: - (a) any accident, injury or death occurring during, or as a result of, the Hosted Industry Awareness Experience, including in relation to a Participant or a member of the public; - (b) any incident which relates to a work, health and safety issue; and - (c) any incident that may negatively impact upon the Department or bring the Services into disrepute. - 6.2 The Provider must cooperate fully with the Department, the relevant jobactive provider or the Department's insurance broker as the case may be in relation to any incident Notified by the Provider in accordance with clause 6.1 including, without limitation, by providing information about the incident sought by the Department, the relevant jobactive provider or the Department's insurance broker. - 6.3 The Provider must comply with any instructions issued by the Department or the Department's insurance broker, and any Guidelines, in relation to insurance purchased by the Department for Participants.
+- The Provider must Notify the Department and the relevant jobactive provider or NEST provider, as relevant, as soon as possible, and on the same day, in the form specified in any Guidelines, of any incident involving the Services, including any incident occurring during an Industry Awareness Experience, such as: - (a) any accident, injury or death occurring during, or as a result of, the Hosted Industry Awareness Experience, including in relation to a Participant or a member of the public;

+- (b) any incident which relates to a work, health and safety issue; and - (c) any incident that may negatively impact upon the Department or bring the Services into disrepute. - The Provider must cooperate fully with the Department, the relevant jobactive provider, NEST provider or the Department's insurance broker as the case may be in relation to any incident Notified by the Provider in accordance with clause 6.1 including, without limitation, by providing information about the incident sought by the Department, the relevant jobactive provider or NEST provider, as relevant, or the Department's insurance broker. - 6.3 The Provider must comply with any instructions issued by the Department or the Department's insurance broker, and any Guidelines, in relation to insurance purchased by the Department for Participants.